koooo-142857/E155_Random_Clock/src/README.md

-# Example README
+# README
-This readme should contain an overview of the source code files contained in this folder.
+This section contains the source code for the Random Clock project.

-Note that this folder should contain source code files only (i.e., .c, .h, .sv, etc.).
+Random_Clock.sv is the only SystemVerilog file for the FPGA.
-It should not include any SEGGER or Radiant project files.
+The RNG_TEST_FINAL folder contains all the MCU files.
+There is one main.c file and several other .c and .h files.